freakstatic/action-on-google-ubike/README.md

-# Action on Google Ubike
+# Action on Google - Ubike

 This project consists in a firebase cloud functions that is used in the Google Action called `Mister Ubike`. <br />
 I created this Action on Google to avoid using the Ubike App, since I had to login every freaking time...

 ## Usage
-In the future you will probably find this Action on Google on the Google Assistant "marketplace" (I'm working on that)
+In the future you will probably find this Action on Google on the Google Assistant "marketplace" (I'm working on that) You just have to say `Hi Google, talk to mister ubike`, setup your IPL account and bike number and then you can use the Google Action by just saying `unlock my bike`

 ### Structure
 Inside the `functions` folder you can find the following files: <br />